Product Information

 Fast set-up

 The built-in context-sensitive tutorials and field-level-help allow each user to study SimpList by themselves, with no formal training required.
 The object oriented, point-and-shoot concepts are so intuitive that even new users are instantly productive.
 Users who are new to an area can import object lists from other users, thereby instantly making them aware of objects that are used within a project team.
 Comments can be entered after any object name, allowing the contents and purpose of each object to be readily understood.
 When certain types of objects are selected (e.g. DB2 tables and VSAM files), a third-party vendor tool that supports that type of object is automatically launched.
-This means users do not have to waste any time navigating to third-party vendor products or learning where they’re kept.
+This means users do not have to waste any time navigating to third-party vendor products or learning where they are kept.

 Reduced hardware costs

-When PDS members are saved, an entirely new copy of each member is written to disk.
-This happens even if no changes are made to a member.
+When PDS members are saved, an entirely new copy of each member is written to disk, even if no changes are made to a member.
 For example, if a member contains 1000 lines and no changes are made but the member is saved, the amount of storage increases to 2000 lines.
 If another save is made, the amount of storage increases to 3000 lines, and so on.
-The only way to free the wasted
+The only way to free the wasted space is to compress the data set.
+With SimpList, members are only saved if actual changes are made.
+This reduces I/O, prevents data sets going into unnecessary extents, reduces the need to compress, reduces the number of needless space abends, and conserves storage space.

 Reduced printing costs